 New DOL Guidance on Independent Contractors: Multi-Factor Test for Determining Worker Classification

-This CLE webinar will discuss the Department of Labor’s new guidance regarding independent contractor classification, following the 2017 withdrawal of the DOL’s 2015 Administrative Interpretation on independent contractors.
-Our panelists will discuss the most recent guidance and provide valuable insight in its application given the limited direction provided by the DOL.
+This CLE webinar will discuss the Department of Labor's new guidance regarding independent contractor classification following the 2017 withdrawal of the DOL's 2015 Administrative Interpretation on independent contractors.
+Our panelists will discuss the most recent guidance--including the just-released guidance on virtual marketplace companies--and provide valuable insight in its application given the limited direction provided by the DOL.

 - Overview of the new DOL Field Assistance Bulletin (FAB) guidance regarding independent contractor classification

 - Analysis of the DOL's application of the "totality of the circumstances" test

 - Discussion of unanswered questions in light of this new DOL guidance